 Q: Can I put my child on the waitlist?

 A: Once our lottery is complete and waitlists are generated, we can add students to the waitlist in the order that the request(s) are received.

 Q: Can I volunteer or make a financial donation to the school to increase my student’s chances in the lottery?

-A: You are always welcome to volunteer at Westlake Charter School and to participate in any community or fundraising event.
-However, it is illegal for us to accept volunteer time or financial contributions in exchange for lottery preference.
+A: No. While you are always welcome to volunteer at Westlake Charter School (subject to the WCS Volunteer Policy) and to participate in any community or fundraising event, it is illegal for us to accept volunteer time or financial contributions in exchange for lottery preference.

 If you are new to Charter Schools, you may not know that Westlake Charter School is a public, tuition-free school just like the school down the street.
 Charter Schools have flexibility in being able to offer individualized programs, and Westlake Charter School, offers Art, Spanish and Physical Education – instructed by credentialed teachers – to all students, starting in Kindergarten and continuing through 8th grade.
 Westlake Charter has the smallest class sizes in Natomas, and has been recognized by the California Department of Education for our Project Based Learning instructional model.